-Donald Trump’s Purported ‘Secret Pardon’ Wouldn’t Work On State Crimes, Ex-Prosecutor Says
+Donald Trump's Purported 'Secret Pardon' Wouldn't Work On State Crimes, Ex-Prosecutor Says

 Notably, Vance is examining Trump and his family for possible tax, insurance, or bank fraud linked to their businesses.
 The possible felonies linked to the probe could lead to significant prison time.
 As for the Georgia investigation headed by Fulton County District Attorney Fani T. Willis, one possible felony is "criminal solicitation to commit election fraud," which is punishable by at least one year in prison.

-Trump’s former personal lawyer Michael Cohen was the first to float the idea of secret pocket pardons.
-As The Inquisitr reported, Cohen said the Constitution does not prohibit covert pardons and suggested that Trump has some for himself, his children, and for his personal lawyer Rudy Giuliani.
+Trump's former personal lawyer Michael Cohen was the first to float the idea of secret pocket pardons.
+As The Inquisitr reported, Cohen said the Constitution does not prohibit covert pardons and suggested Trump has some for himself, his children, and for his personal lawyer, Rudy Giuliani.
 He predicted that if and when they face federal criminal charges in the future, he will use the pardons to forgive himself and his circle for their crimes.